So you don’t end up working during your free time.

 35. Find an accountability partner in the same industry as you who can keep you goal-oriented and motivated and for whom you do the same.

 36. When facing work-related problems, don’t struggle with them alone.
 Get different perspectives from people who’ve been there and done that.
 These days, help is only an email away.

 38. Don’t schedule personal tasks, such as bill paying and grocery shopping, during your workday.

 39. Have a day each month dedicated to running work-related errands, like sending out brochures or meeting the accountant.

 40. Impose a time limit on every task you’re meant to do.
 This helps you stay focused and on target.

-41. Set strict deadlines that are always a couple of days in advance of actual client deadlines.
-This gives you a bit of cushion for the inevitable week (or month!) when things go very, very wrong.
+41. Set strict deadlines that are always a couple of days before the actual client deadlines.
+This gives you a bit of cushion for the inevitable week (or month!) when things go wrong.